Cross-Distribution Diffusion Priors-Driven Iterative Reconstruction for Sparse-View CT: Introduction

 \section{Introduction}

 Sparse-view computed tomography (SVCT) has emerged as an effective strategy to reduce radiation dose and accelerate image acquisition.
-By minimizing the number of required angular projections, SVCT enhances the efficiency of advanced CT systems, particularly in time-sensitive scenarios.
-The benefits of SVCT are especially pronounced in MediPix detector-based photon-counting CT (PCCT) for extremity imaging \cite{willemink2018photon,walsh2011first, aamir2014mars, li2024deep}, which enables functional and molecular imaging with novel contrast agents.
+By minimizing the number of required angular projections, SVCT improves the efficiency of advanced CT systems, particularly in time-sensitive scenarios.
+The benefits of SVCT are especially pronounced in Medipix detector-based photon-counting CT (PCCT), also known as spectral CT, for extremity imaging \cite{willemink2018photon,walsh2011first, aamir2014mars, li2024deep}, which enables functional and molecular imaging with novel contrast agents.
 Compared with conventional CT, PCCT acquires rich spectral information but typically suffers from long scan durations and substantial radiation exposure, especially in extremity applications where high spatial resolution is essential.
 SVCT directly alleviates these limitations by shortening acquisition time and reducing dose, making spectral imaging more practical for longitudinal studies, dynamic contrast-enhanced protocols, and motion-prone clinical settings.
-Nonetheless, sparse-view imaging introduces severe artifacts and the risk of losing fine structural details in reconstructed images.
-Consequently, developing robust reconstruction algorithms capable of recovering high-quality images from sparse-view measurements is critical to fully realize the clinical potential of SVCT and to enhance the practical utility of extremity PCCT systems.
+Nonetheless, SVCT introduces severe artifacts and the risk of losing fine structural details.
+Consequently, developing robust reconstruction algorithms is critical to fully realize the clinical potential of SVCT and to improve the practical utility of extremity PCCT systems.